LeoDoesThings/bwhud/README.md

 This is a project to successfully create a version of bwhud that works on 16:10 screen resolutions.
 This project is not finished and may cause damages if not used/installed properly.

+Items may be out of place, please report all items out of place to the [issues page](https://github.com/LeoDoesThings/bwhud-16-10/issues)

 If you would like to try the beta version [click here](https://github.com/LeoDoesThings/bwhud-16-10/tree/beta)

 #